vgkienzler/aiem-fake-it/README.md

 2. Open your browser and navigate to `http://127.0.0.1:8000` to access the application.

-## What the App Does
+## What the App Does (or pretend it does)

-This FastAPI application allows users to:
+This application allows users to:

-- **Submit Profile**: Submit a profile once all questions have been answered.
+- **Submit Profile**: Submit a profile once all questions have been answered (it calls the submit_profile tool of the assistant).
-- **View Profile**: View the user's profile.
+- **View Profile**: View the user's profile (it calls the view_profile tool of the assistant).
-- **Browse Market**: Browse available offers, listings, or products in the marketplace.
+- **Browse Market**: Browse available offers, listings, or products in the marketplace (it calls the browse_market tool of the assistant).

-The application uses OpenAI and LangChain APIs to provide assistant functionalities.
+The application uses OpenAI Assistant and LangChain APIs to provide assistant functionalities.